ericmjl/essays-on-data-science/docs/newsletter/2020/11-november.md

-I am planning a newsletter centered on [JAX](https://jax.readthedocs.io/en/latest/), as the more I've used it, the more I've become excited about what we could build with it.
+I am planning a newsletter centered on [JAX](https://jax.readthedocs.io/en/latest/), as the more I've used it, the more I've become excited about what we could build with it!

 I'd also like to celebrate with you all the milestone of hitting 300 newsletter subscribers -